kaazing/community/README.md

 ```
 where "myProject" is the name of the project to be released

-Once released, projects will be deployed in the following repo which is periodically synced with Maven Central
+Once released projects will be deployed in the following repo which is periodically synced with Maven Central

 ```xml
     <repository>